jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Best-Practices/Anti-leech.md

 |http://test-refer.oss.cn-east-1.jcloudcs.com/example.jpg |direct access, blank Referer|Allow blank Referer request, successful access|
 |http://jd.com/ |Request from Origin Server|Successful Access|
 |http://jd-steal.com/ |Request from Anti-leech Website|Return 403|
-3. Set the Referer White List to be blank.
+3.Set the Referer White List to be blank.
 If the HTTP request contains the Referer, OSS will refuse requests from all website, including the trusted website.
 Thus, the configuration is not recommended for use.
 If you want to realize the anti-leech, please adopt the first two configuration schemes.